 The Employment at Harvey Mudd page has the College’s Equal Opportunity and Nondiscrimination Statement and information about how to request a disability accommodation during the application and recruitment process.

-Department of Chemistry
+Department of Biology

-Visiting Faculty Position in Chemistry
+Tenure-Track Faculty Position in Genomics

 Harvey Mudd College is an Equal Opportunity/Affirmative Action employer providing access to education and employment without regard to age, race, color, gender, national origin, sexual orientation, veteran’s status, disability or any other characteristics protected by applicable law.

 The Department of Physics of Harvey Mudd College, one of the Claremont Colleges, has an opening for a tenure-track appointment at the assistant professor level, beginning September 2016.
 The physics department has thirteen full-time members; we graduate approximately twenty physics majors each year.

 We seek an experimental or theoretical physicist with broad intellectual interests who can excel at teaching outstanding undergraduates and who can establish an active research program involving undergraduates.
 Current areas of research in the department include biophysics, quantum and nonlinear optics, condensed matter physics, laser-induced fusion, mesoscale statistical mechanics, geophysics, semiconductor physics and the environment, theoretical astrophysics and observational astronomy, string theory, general relativity, and theoretical particle physics.
 Although we welcome applications from outstanding candidates regardless of subfield, we are particularly interested in a candidate who can develop a research program in AMO or condensed matter physics.